 The lower belfry openings are simple Y tracery typical of around 1300 whilst the upper belfry has openings of the distinctive Decorated Period 1320 – 1350.Two bells survive from an original five, one dated 1623, the other 1663.
 The nave pews were installed in 1849 and those in the south aisle a little earlier.
 In 1842,Alexander Simpson donated the east and west windows and in 1852, the clock, which is in good working order to this day.

 Nicholas Church at Gayton has stood at the centre of the village since the 13th century and is very much a part of village life.
-It is currently seeing a revival as, thanks to help from the Heritage Lottery Fund,the church building has been renovated in 2011 and is now well on the way to be a place for the community.
+It is currently seeing a revival as, thanks to help from the Heritage Lottery Fund,the church building has been renovated in 2011 and again in 2021 and is now well on the way to be a place for the community.
 Read more here.